pszponder/blog-articles/functions-in-js/functions.md

 `Parameters` are placeholder variables that are specified inside the parentheses of a function.
 These variables are used inside the function.
 A function can accept zero or more `parameters`.

 When a user calls a function, if that function was declared with one or more `parameters`, the user must pass in values to those `parameters`.
 The values that the user passes in are referred to as function `arguments`.
 When the `arguments` are passed into the function, JavaScript replaces all instances of the function `parameters` with the value of the `arguments` that the user passed in.

-When a user passes in an argument to the function, the function is actually copying the value of that argument and uses a copy to run its tasks.
+**NOTE:** When a user passes in an argument to the function, the function is actually copying the value of that argument and uses a copy to run its tasks.
+Keep this in mind because depending on the variable type passed in (primitive or reference), you will either end up making a copy of the value, or a copy of the reference to the value respectively.
 Even though parameters and arguments are written in the same location in the function, they are different.

 - `parameters` are placeholder variables written during function declaration